William Jackson (businessman)

 William Nicholas Jackson (born 21 October 1963) is a British businessman and philanthropist.
 He was the founder of Bridgepoint Group plc, the listed alternative asset manager headquartered in the United Kingdom.
-He is currently the Chair of the LTA (The Lawn Tennis Association), the national governing body of tennis in the United Kingdom.
+He is currently the Chair of the LTA (The Lawn Tennis Association), the national governing body of tennis in the United Kingdom and is the Chair Designate of Burberry Group plc, the luxury fashion house.
 He previously served as Chair of Pret A Manger from 2013 to 2018 and was President of the Board of MotoGP from 2007 to June 2025.

 Early life

-Jackson was born in Macclesfield, Cheshire, on 21 October 1963, to John and Julia Jackson.
-His father worked in the print industry, and his mother was employed as a radiographer before becoming a farmer.
-Jackson attended The King’s School in Macclesfield, where he served as school captain.
+Jackson was born in Macclesfield, Cheshire, on 21 October 1963.
+He attended The King’s School in Macclesfield, where he served as school captain.
 He studied Geography at Exeter College, Oxford, earning a first class degree.
 In subsequent years, he funded the Jackson Library at Exeter College.

 Career

 Jackson began his career in the graduate programme at County NatWest, part of the NatWest banking group, where he worked in the private investment division.
 He was named UK head of NatWest Ventures in 1992 and later co-led a management buyout to establish Bridgepoint Capital (subsequently Bridgepoint Group plc).
 Jackson served as its Chief Executive from 2001 to 2024.
 During his tenure, Bridgepoint expanded its operations internationally, eventually listing on the London Stock Exchange in 2021.